hainesconnor/soccer-history-backend/README.md

 By default, the backend server should run at `http://127.0.0.1:8000/`

+Once you have the backend setup, then click on the link above for instructions on spinning up the frontend.

 ## Backend Design
 This API returns historic international soccer match data.